homebots/vm/README.md

 ## Pin types

-There are specific functions that can be associated with IO pins.
+Used by `iotype`.
+There are specific functions that can be associated with certain IO pins.

 | pin | type       |
 | --- | ---------- |